This is an updated version of the article which appeared originally on this site on 28 August 2018.

 It's a necessary part of a political agenda to set up a new Year Zero Country where everything is going to be "Perfect" because Human Frailty will be No More.

-We spoke about this in London earlier this year.
+We spoke about this in London in 2018.

 This is one of the reasons why our Facebook page has a British History post every day.
 We won't let our past be forgotten, or attacked.